 - Credit Guarantee Scheme (CGS)

-This scheme is available for existing and new MSMEs from service or manufacturing sector, excluding educational institutions, retail trade, self-help groups, training institutions, agriculture, etc. It is headed by the Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE).
+This scheme is available for existing and new MSMEs from the service or manufacturing sector, excluding educational institutions, retail trade, self-help groups, training institutions, agriculture, etc. It is headed by the Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE).
 The lending institutions include private, foreign, public, regional rural banks, and SBI and its associated banks.
-CGS intends to strengthen the credit delivery system and facilitate flow of credit for the MSME sector.
+CGS intends to strengthen the credit delivery system and facilitate the flow of credit for the MSME sector.

 Features of Credit Guarantee Scheme

-- The credit guarantee commences from the payment date of guarantee fee.
+- The credit guarantee commences from the payment date of the guarantee fee.
 It will run through the agreed period of the term credit for composite and term loans, or up to 5 years.

 - The applicant can get a term loan or working capital loan of up to Rs.
 200 lakhs.

 - The guarantee cover is up to 75% of the credit facility, which is up to Rs.
 10 lakhs.